 5. IATA CR82 (Container Requirement 82)

-There are some breeds of dogs that many airlines deem dangerous and classify as "fighting dogs."
+There are some breeds of dogs that many airlines deem dangerous and classify as "fighting dogs" or "historically aggressive breeds."
 Thus, these breeds will need special heavy duty IATA CR 82 compliant crates for cargo or check-in transport.
 All CR82 means is IATA's specific Container Requirements (number 82) for big and "dangerous" animals; this includes dogs.
 If your airline deems that your dog's breed (even if they are a mix of that breed) is too dangerous or aggressive, then you will need a CR82 compliant crate to transport them by air travel.

 CR82 has additional specifications for crates that need to be implemented to be approved for cargo or check-in animal travel.
 Additional design principles regarding frame, slides, floor, roof, and doors need to be applied.
 No portion of the crate can be made of plastic.
 Instead, CR82 crates must be made of wood, metal, synthetic materials, welded mesh or wire grate/mesh.
 Crate doors are required to be made of heavy wire mesh, metal or reinforced wood and need a secure fastening mechanism to ensure that it cannot be accidentally opened during your dog's transport.